openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-hyper-v.rst

 http://technet.microsoft.com/en-us/library/cc772480.aspx

-Once you have successfully created a virtual machine, you can then upload the image to glance using the native glance-client:
+Once you have successfully created a virtual machine, you can then upload the image to glance using the openstack-client:

 .. code-block:: powershell

-   PS C:\> glance image-create --name "VM_IMAGE_NAME" --is-public False
+   PS C:\> openstack image create --name "VM_IMAGE_NAME" --public \
              --container-format bare --disk-format vhd

 .. note::